Leaders pay tribute at church where British lawmaker killed

 Associated Press

-Prime Minister Boris Johnson, the leader of the main opposition Labour Party, Keir Starmer, and the non-partisan speaker of the House of Commons, Lindsay Hoyle, arrived at the church where David Amess was stabbed multiple times while meeting with constituents.
-A 25-year-old man is in custody for the attack.
+Conservative Prime Minister Boris Johnson, the leader of the main opposition Labour Party, Keir Starmer, and the non-partisan speaker of the House of Commons, Lindsay Hoyle, arrived at the church where David Amess was stabbed multiple times while meeting with constituents.
+A 25-year-old British man is in custody over the attack.

+As part of the investigation, officers were searching two locations in the London area, the police force said.

+Authorities have not identified the suspect, who was held on suspicion of murder.
+Police said they believed the suspect acted alone, and were not seeking anyone else in connection with the killing, though investigations continue.

-Amess, 69, was attacked around midday Friday at a Methodist church in Leigh-on-Sea, a town about 40 miles (62 kilometers) east of London.
+Amess, 69, was attacked around midday Friday.
 Paramedics tried without success to save him.
 Police arrested the suspect and recovered a knife.

-They did not identify the suspect, who was held on suspicion of murder.
-Police said they believed the suspect acted alone, and were not seeking anyone else in connection with the killing, though investigations continue.

-As part of the investigation, officers were searching two locations in the London area.
-The senior national coordinator for counter-terrorism policing, Deputy Assistant Commissioner Dean Haydon, formally declared the incident as terrorism early Saturday.

-The Metropolitan Police said an “early investigation has revealed a potential motivation linked to Islamist extremism,” but the department did not provide any details about the basis for that assessment.
+Amess, a popular lawmaker, did not serve as a government minister during his long career.
+Though he was a social conservative on issues such as capital punishment and abortion, he had a reputation of being a fixer in Parliament, of being able to forge alliances across the political divide.

+“He was killed doing a job that he loves, serving his own constituents as an elected democratic member and, of course, acts of this are absolutely wrong, and we cannot let that get in the way of our functioning democracy,” British Home Secretary Priti Patel said after she also paid tribute to Amess at the church where he died.

+Patel said she has convened meetings with the House speaker, police departments and U.K. security services “to make sure that all measures are being put in place for the security of MPs so that they can carry on with their duties as elected democratic members.”

-The slaying came five years after another MP, Jo Cox, was murdered by a far-right extremist in her small-town constituency, and Amess’ killing has renewed concern about the risks politicians run as they go about their work representing voters.
+Amess’ slaying came five years after another MP, Jo Cox, was murdered by a far-right extremist in her small-town constituency.
+Friday’s killing killing has renewed concern about the risks politicians run as they go about their work representing voters.
 British politicians generally are not given police protection when they meet with their constituents.

+Tobias Ellwood, a leading Conservative lawmaker who gave first aid to a police officer stabbed at the gates of Parliament in 2017, said face-to-face meetings with voters should be temporarily paused pending the security review.

 Veteran Labour lawmaker Harriet Harman said she planned to write to the prime minister to ask him to back what is known as a Speaker’s Conference to review the safety of parliamentarians.